logto-io/logto/packages/console/src/assets/docs/fragments/_experience-overview.md

-import InlineNotification from '@/ds-components/InlineNotification';
-import UriInputField from '@/mdx-components/UriInputField';

 Before we dive into the details, here's a quick overview of the end-user experience.
 The sign-in process can be simplified as follows:

 ```mermaid